Essar Energy says no plans to close Stanlow refinery

-(Reuters) - Essar Energy Plc ESSR.L has no plans to close its Stanlow oil refinery in Britain, the company said on Monday, in response to a newspaper report that the troubled plant is under threat from “uneconomic conditions”.
+March 10 (Reuters) - Essar Energy Plc has no plans to close its Stanlow oil refinery in Britain, the company said on Monday, in response to a newspaper report that the troubled plant is under threat from “uneconomic conditions”.

 Shares of the company fell as much as 4.5 percent on Monday.